BSc (Hons) in Sports Therapy - Flexible Delivery ModeBook Your Place Now

 Exam fee £220 per academic year - due at start of academic year

-Society of Sports Therapy £250 (paid start of academic year two)
+Society of Sports Therapy - £275 (paid at the start of academic year 2)

 Easy Payment Scheme: